1. Ben Hur

-Although not at the level of its follow-up, “The Bourne Supremacy” is a very good spy movie about a man who decides to take up a fight against CIA.
+Although not at the level of its follow-up, “The Bourne Supremacy” is a perfect spy movie about a man who decides to take up a fight against the CIA.
 He doesn’t know who he is.
 His made just made up his mind.
-The character played by Matt Damon is Jason Bourne, one of the finest executed character portraits in this century in the Hollywood cinema.
+The character played by Matt Damon is Jason Bourne, one of Hollywood cinema’s finest executed character portraits of this century.
 I recommend you watch this movie before “The Bourne Ultimatum”.
-The Bourne trilogy starts with “The Bourne Identity” but that is not such a good movie.
+The Bourne trilogy starts with “The Bourne Identity,” but that is not such a good movie.

 (keep reading ↓)

-This very intelligent spy thriller on concealed identities takes place in the corporate world.
-The whole story develops in layers, so that only, in the end, you are truly able to understand the whole action.
+This brilliant spy thriller on concealed identities takes place in the corporate world.
+The whole story develops in layers so that only, in the end, you are truly able to understand the entire action.
 I like the movie very much because it offers a structure to understand the deeper intentions of each human being.
 The layers of identities are being unraveled with intensity and suspense.
 Personal development teaches us that we are the architects of our life.
 Take a better look at a new meaning for this idea!

 5. Regarding Henry

-Written by J(effrey).J.
-Abrams, directed by Mike Nichols, played by Harrison Ford and Annette Bening, this is one of those movies long ignored in the history of film that poses great treasures to think about.
+Written by J(Jeffrey).J.
+Abrams, directed by Mike Nichols, played by Harrison Ford and Annette Bening, this is one of those long ignored in the history of film that poses great treasures to consider.
 A great attorney is shot and loses his memory.
-He becomes a totally different person, learning not only how to walk and how to talk, but also the values which define him as a human being.
-Great medicine for the corporate people of the busy today, I recommend it to all those who want to remember what really matters in life.
+He becomes a totally different person, learning not only how to walk and how to talk but also the values which define him as a human being.
+Great medicine for the corporate people of the busy today; I recommend it to all those who want to remember what really matters in life.

 Copyright © Marcus Victor Grant 2011-present, all rights reserved.